kcjoel/sql-challenge/README.md

 ### SQL Challenge

 #### Background
-This module challenge was boken down into three parts.
+This module challenge was broken down into three parts.
 Using a relative database like Postgres, a data model of a system was created via an ERD.
 By importing CSV files into this database, analyses of data was easy due to very efficient queries.

 #### Instructions